Lagavulin9/DES_3_Head-Unit/README.md

 <img src="./documentation/images/project_structure.png"> <br>

+> _The development in each submodule is done individually by the assigned developer. <br>
+Once a feature is ready, a new release following the teams' [conventions](/documentation/project_conventions.md) is published._ <br>

 ## Architecture
 The following image gives a brief overview about the [software structure](/documentation/software_structure.md) that runs on the cars' [system structure](/documentation/system_structure.md). <br>
 Each application like [head-unit](/documentation/headunit.md), [dashboard](/documentation/dashboard.md), [can_receiver](/documentation/can_receiver.md), [car_control](/documentation/car_control.md), and [car_info](/documentation/car_info.md) serves a different purpose and uses different peripheral interfaces and devices. <br>
 BMWs' [CommonAPI](/documentation/common_api.md) ensure the communication between the applications via Scalable Service-Oriented Middleware over IP (SOME/IP).
 It is easy to add more apps to the system by using the [CI/CD workflows for CommonAPI](/documentation/workflows.md) we build. <br>
 In the current setup, the [speed sensor](/documentation/rpm_speedsensor.md) is the only sensor that feeds the cars' [CAN bus](/documentation/can_bus.md) but it can seamlessly be extended by adding more sensors to the CAN bus. <br>
+The system operates with a custom-made [Yocto Image](/DES_3_Head-Unit/documentation/yocto.md) deployed on the Raspberry Pi ECUs.

 <img src="./documentation/images/head_unit_structure.png" width="75%" margin="120%"> <br>